datalad-handbook/book/docs/code_from_chapters/OHBM_OSR.rst

 """""""""""""""""""""""""""

 With containerized pipeline and data set up, the :command:`datalad containers-run` command can be used to execute fmriprep preprocessing on the data.
-This command will retrieve and use the container linked inside the toolbox, retrieve any input data that specified with the ``--input`` flag(s), and execute the final command inside of the container (the ``{cmd}`` placeholder in the call format specification will be replaced by it).
+This command will retrieve and use the container linked inside the toolbox, retrieve any input data that is specified with the ``--input`` flag(s), and execute the final command inside of the container (the ``{cmd}`` placeholder in the call format specification will be replaced by it).
 In the example below, a single subject is preprocessed:

 .. code-block:: bash